Freedom (British newspaper): History

 The paper historically featured news from the peace and labour movements and events as well as listing planned events and protests.
 Staying true to Kropotkin's principle of mutual aid, the paper regularly featured reviews of other anarchist and libertarian socialist publications, such as Organise! and Direct Action as well as other local and international newsletters and journals.

 In 2006, the paper gained a colour front for the first time in its history.
-Along with a number of gradual changes in the content and structure of the paper and organisational changes at Freedom Press, Freedom got a re-design in January 2008.
+Along with a number of gradual changes in the content and structure of the paper and organisational changes at Freedom Press, Freedom received a re-design in January 2008.
 While remaining a fortnightly newspaper, it doubled the number of pages to 16 and reduced to A4 in size, introducing a basic theory section, dedicated business and public sector pages and an increased story count.
 In late 2011, it switched from fortnightly to monthly publication, which continued until its closure as a regular paper in 2014.
 It cost £2 per issue.

 On 1 March 2014, Freedom announced the closure of its print edition as a monthly publication, continuing to publish online alongside a semi-annual printed freesheet.
 This was expanded into a 20-page journal from 2016.